Generate Business Ideas That Matter: A Building Block Approach

 Human existence is limited: We all live similar lives, and consequently, face the same problems.
 This is especially the case in today’s globalized world, where differences between countries and cultures disappear steadily.
 One look at the current iTunes app store says enough.
 13 of the Top 20 apps are centered around social media, images, and games.

-So far, so good.
 Now let’s assume your business idea already exists.
-What’s the solution?
+What could be the solution?

 Common business advice says that you should do it anyway and compete with current providers.
 You could build a better service than everyone else.
 You could build an easier product or create a superior design.